Darbjm/Wordee/README.md

 <h2 name='app'>App</h2>

 Chow Vow is a platform that allows users to search for other individuals that have certain skills within cooking.

-They are able to search via an interactive map that shows other users general location.
-The map
+They are able to search for any area using the Mapbox Geocoder the interactive map then displays the area and other users within it.
+The markers display the users profile image and then once clicked a pop-up showing their skills, rating and name appears, this is a link to the users profile.

 <img src='src/readme/Map1.gif' width='600'>

 <img src='src/readme/Offers.gif' width='600'>